taunsquared/graphic-novel-thesis/2018-09-10_Script-draft2.md

 Small panels: We see Min swim down to press her face and hands against the viewing port, view from the space side of the viewing port.

-Next panel zooms in on her eyes, which are reflecting the Earth below and surrounded by shadowy e-syrup tatoos going wild, barely able to keep themselves invisible.
+Next panel zooms in on her eyes, which are reflecting the Earth below and surrounded by shadowy eSyrup tatoos going wild, barely able to keep themselves invisible.

 #### Flashback